 Do I need to have a strong stomach to be an EMT?

 EMTs may be exposed to every bodily fluid you’ve heard of, and perhaps some you haven’t, like ‘meconium’ and ‘coffee ground emesis’ (Google in private).

 But here’s the thing: in the heat of the moment, things that would disgust you in regular life won’t stop you from helping a patient in their time of need.
 Your training kicks in, and the desire to help another person will win out over any squeamishness you might have.

-EMTs are provided with a lot of gear to be exposed from biohazards and contagious disease.
+EMTs are provided with a lot of gear to help prevent exposure to biohazards and contagious diseases.
 Personal protective equipment (PPE) includes gloves, gowns and particle-filtering masks.